DoD makes supply chain risk management required for contractors

 The Department of Defense issued a corrected class deviation 2018-O0020 which immediately “removes the sunset date at DFARS 239.7300(b) and changes the statutory citations in DFARS subpart 239.73 from section 806 Pub.
 L. 111-383 to 10 U.S.C.
 2339a.”
 The changes mark the increasing importance of managing supply chain risk for DoD contractors who supply “covered item[s] of supply” and “covered systems.”

 Before we get into these incredibly important changes, it’s worth knowing what a “covered item” is per the DFARS.
-The recently published deviation defines them as “an item of information technology that is purchased for inclusion in a covered system and the loss of integrity of which could result in a supply chain risk for a covered system.”
+The recently published deviation defines it as “an item of information technology that is purchased for inclusion in a covered system and the loss of integrity of which could result in a supply chain risk for a covered system.”

 Ok…so what’s a covered system?

-What’s changed about these systems?
+What’s changed about these Government supply systems?

 Supply chain risk sounds kind of vague.

 Sure, but that’s because it’s both incredibly broad and incredibly important.
-The govt has helpfully defined it as “the risk that an adversary may sabotage, maliciously introduce unwarranted function, or otherwise subvert the design, integrity, manufacturing, production, distribution, installation, operation, or maintenance of a covered system so as to surveil, deny, disrupt, or otherwise degrade the function , use, or operation of such a system.”
+The government has helpfully defined it as “the risk that an adversary may sabotage, maliciously introduce unwarranted function, or otherwise subvert the design, integrity, manufacturing, production, distribution, installation, operation, or maintenance of a covered system so as to surveil, deny, disrupt, or otherwise degrade the function , use, or operation of such a system.”

 Ok, so what’s changing immediately?